 Inner Tooth Infections

 A “root canal,” or pulpectomy, is a treatment for infections in the soft inner tissue of a tooth.
 Root canal infections can spread into the outer areas of the tooth, causing discoloration.
 If left untreated, they will affect the health of the jaw and other tissues surrounding the tooth.
+Infection can spread from the tooth, causing an acute infection of the brain, lungs, or blood.
+This can be fatal.
+You should never ignore an infected tooth.

 About Root Canal Therapy